dezina-dev/demo-yup-validations/README.md

 # Yup validations in form

-There is form with yup validations & no props passing its path is /Form1 There is another form with yup validations & props passsing, its path is /Form2
+There is a form with yup validations & no props passing its path is /Form1 There is another form with yup validations & props passsing, its path is /Form2